eligrey/voice-search/README.md

 Voice Search
 ============

-[Voice Search][1] is a Google Chrome extension that provides a method to search by speaking.
+Voice Search is a Google Chrome extension that provides a method to search by speaking.
 For example, just click on microphone and say <q>kittens</q> to search for kittens.
 If you specifically  want <em>pictures</em> of kittens, say <q><strong>google images</strong> kittens</q>.
 Want to learn more about World War II?
 Say